Phoenix Zantac Recall Lawyers

 It seems every year there is a recall of a major medication.
-We at Breyer Law Offices, P.C. are tired of pharmaceutical companies neglecting to properly test their medications or properly inform the public when life-threatening issues are found.
+We at The Husband & Wife Law Team are tired of pharmaceutical companies neglecting to properly test their medications or properly inform the public when life-threatening issues are found.
 If you believe that you have developed cancer as a direct result of Zantac use, then you need an experienced Phoenix Zantac recall attorney by your side.
 Contact our firm at (602) 457-6222 and find out if you have a case.

 Zantac is a ranitidine medication that is primarily used to treat heartburn and ulcers.
 There are both prescription strength and over-the-counter versions, meaning the impact of this recall is huge.
 An estimated 15 million Americans have been prescribed Zantac, and several million more have taken the over-the-counter variations.
 Both heartburn and ulcers are incredibly common conditions that impact a large percentage of Americans every year.
 Zantac, being a commonly used brand, has put these people at a high risk for eventually developing cancer.